ShadowsocksR-Live/shadowsocksr-native/README.md

 Shadowsocks-libev is writen in pure C and only depends on [libev](http://software.schmorp.de/pkg/libev.html).

-When statically linked and packaged for OpenWRT, the total package size is 23KB.
 In normal usage, the memory consumption is about 600KB and the CPU utilization is no more than 5% on a low-end router (Buffalo WHR-G300N V2 with a 400MHz MIPS CPU, 32MB memory and 4MB flash).